Costa Rica

 Sink

-According to the latest inventory, over the last 20 years, Costa Rica drastically reduced its LULUCF emissions, reaching net negative emissions in 2014.
+Costa Rica has drastically reduced its LULUCF emissions over the past 20 years, reaching net negative emissions in 2014.
 In 2017, Costa Rica’s LULUCF emissions sink was equivalent to more than 20% of its economy-wide emissions.
-Costa Rica should work toward maintaining this LULUCF sink.
+Costa Rica is counting on the LULUCF sector to achieve its carbon neutrality goal.
+To meet the emissions trajectory outlined in its LTS, the LULUCF sink would have to more than double compared to current levels.
+Thus, Costa Rica should work towards increasing its LULUCF sink in the long-term.

 For more information about forestry activities in Costa Rica, please see the Forestry section under Policies & Action.